DeltaBoyBZ/eacy/README.md

 with that new code.

-The  reason  for  this  feature's  absence   is   its   high non-triviality of  implmentation.
+The  reason  for  this  feature's  absence   is   its   high non-triviality of  implementation.
 In  the  Windows  world, Microsoft's Visual Studio has some  implementation  of  EAC.
 This  features  is  very  arguably  useful  for   e.g   game developers who need to squash bugs  which  are  hiding  deep